|

 So,

-if Windward starts sailing down into me because the alternative for
+if Windward starts sailing down into me because the alternative

-before you can justify the need to bear off and a foul by Windward
+come to you before you can justify the need to bear off and a foul by Windward

 will depend on